ms328/git-linux-cheatsheet/readme.md

 Linux and Git Command Cheat Sheet

 Linux
-ls- l -->  Lists the files in the current directory cd -->  Changes directory mkdir -->   Creates a new directory pwd --> Prints the current working directory touch  --> Creates an empty file or updates its timestamp
+ls- l --> Lists the files in the current directory cd --> Changes directory mkdir --> Creates a new directory pwd --> Prints the current working directory touch  --> Creates an empty file or updates its timestamp rm --> Deletes a file (use r for directories)